 Call to Learn More About Developing Social Skills for Teens with Autism Today

-If you have a teen with autism, call the Valley Socials Program of Woodland Hills, California to learn more about programs we offer to help your child succeed.
-We are based in Woodland Hills, California, but also serve Encino, Calabasas, Tarzana, and Sherman Oaks.
+If you have a teen with autism, call the Valley Socials Program of West San Fernando Valley and West Los Angeles, California to learn more about programs we offer to help your child succeed.
+We are based in West San Fernando Valley and West Los Angeles, California, but also serve Encino, Calabasas, Tarzana, and Sherman Oaks.
 Call us at (818) 650-0889 and further support your teen today.